desmaj/instrumental/docs/intro.rst

 This is a simple case, but you can see that the kind of analysis involved here is non-trivial.
 When you extrapolate this to a realistic program, the analysis quickly becomes prohibitively time-consuming and tedious.
-This is where Instrumental can help.
+This is where instrumental can help.

-What does Instrumental do?
+What does instrumental do?
 --------------------------

-Instrumental executes your program for you.
+instrumental executes your program for you.
 Upon completion, it can produce a report indicating whether or not the significant cases for a decision were executed.

-What doesn't Instrumental do?
+What doesn't instrumental do?
 -----------------------------

-Instrumental doesn't currently provide branch coverage.
+instrumental doesn't currently provide branch coverage.
 We are unlikely to provide branch coverage any time soon since we provide decision coverage, a superset of branch coverage.